t-stev/support/src/import/index.md

 ## How often do I need to import my streaminghistory?

-### In the current public release

-In this release you'll have to request and import your streaminghistory everytime you want it to be updated.
+From the moment you've imported your first endsong file the systems will automatically keep the file (actually the database, not an actual file) up-to-date about every 100 minutes.
 You can find a guide on how to import your streaminghistory into the app [here](/import/guide)

-### In the private beta

-The beta has an all new way to keep track of the streaminghistory and you'll only have to request and import it once.
-From the moment you've bought Plus your streaminghistory will automatically kept up-to-date.
-You can find a guide on how to import your streaminghistory into the beta [here](/import/guide/beta)

-Read more about the private beta [here](/here)